Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Provide all employees with an employment contract

-As discussed in the guidance for Standard 5A, all employees should understand their rights and responsibilities in the workplace.
-In addition to providing employees with a clear HR policy, your institution should also provide each employee with a written (signed) job contract and a written description of his/her workplace duties.
-Review each employee’s description with him/her at the time of hiring and whenever the employee changes positions within the institution.
-Providing employees with clarity on his/her roles and responsibilities enables your institution to evaluate employee performance fairly.
+In addition to all employees understanding their rights and responsibilities supported by a clear HR policy (refer to Standard 5A), providers should also provide each employee with a written (signed) employment contract and a written job description of his/her workplace duties.
+The job description should be reviewed with the employee at the time of hiring and whenever s/he changes positions to ensure clarity on his/her roles and responsibilities and to enable fair performance evaluations.

-The employment contract—typically provided on or before the first day of work— should specify the employee’s:
+The employment contract (signed on or before the first day of work) should specify the employee’s:

-• Earnings (salary and/or wages): Remuneration, in cash and in kind, that is to paid employees both for time worked and time not worked, such as annual vacation and other paid leave;
+• Earnings (salary and/or wages): Remuneration, in cash and in kind, that is to pay employees both for time worked and time not worked, such as annual vacation and other paid leave.

-• Benefits (social protection): The measures (e.g., health insurance, pensions) designed to protect employees against economic and social distress caused by various contingencies (sickness, maternity, employment injury, unemployment, etc.);
+• Benefits (social protection): The measures (e.g., health insurance, pensions) designed to protect employees (sickness, maternity, employment injury, unemployment, retirement, etc.).

 • Job description/scope of work: The job title and responsibilities, including reporting line (see below);

-• Work rules and possible sanctions: List actions and activities that are prohibited.
-Confirm that the institution will investigate cases of reported misconduct (e.g., violations of the Code of Conduct; theft; harassment of a colleague); the different levels of disciplinary procedures that employees may face; and employee rights related to appealing disciplinary action; and
+• Work rules and possible sanctions: List of actions and activities that are prohibited and investigations that can be conducted for cases of reported misconduct (e.g., violations of the Code of Conduct; theft; harassment of a colleague); the different levels of disciplinary procedures that employees may face; and employee rights related to appealing disciplinary action;

 In addition to a clear job description, each employee should understand the evaluation criteria that his/her manager will use to assess job performance.
 For example, FINCA (Azerbaijan) evaluates each new employee at three, six, and 12 months, and then semi-annually thereafter.
 The employee’s supervisor completes a form that lists the criteria against which the employee will be evaluated.
 The employee is then asked to sign their agreement to this statement: “I have reviewed the performance requirements listed in this form and agree that they are the standards by which I will be evaluated during the next performance period.”
 In this way, employees are clear on what the organization expects of them, and how they can achieve good performance.

-• Orientation training: Train each employee at the beginning of employment and whenever the employee changes positions within the institution.
-Employee orientation should include at least the following topics: the institution’s mission, social goals, and Code of Conduct; the employee’s job duties, including social performance related duties;119 and the conditions of employment.
-Follow this training with an orientation period during which new employees receive on-the-job training and mentorship so that they master skills not easily taught in a classroom setting.
-Such hands-on training for staff is also beneficial to clients, because they can be negatively affected by under-trained staff.
+• Orientation training: Training at the beginning of employment and whenever the employee changes positions within the institution.
+Employee orientation should include at least the following topics: the provider’s mission, social goals, and Code of Conduct; the employee’s job duties, including social performance related duties; and the conditions of employment.
+Follow this training with on-the-job training and mentorship so that new employees master skills not easily taught in a classroom setting.
+Such initial training for staff is also beneficial to clients, because they can be negatively affected by under-trained staff.

-• Ongoing skills development: Facilitate professional development opportunities that respond to employees’ needs, as identified during regular performance reviews, as well as the priorities of your institution.
-As your goals and products change over time, consider what new skills your employees need (e.g., data collection, customer service, product sales).
-Additionally, when promoting employees to a higher level of responsibility or managerial authority, consider the need for job-specific training that prepares them for the new position as well as leadership and/or management training to improve the employee’s ability to guide, supervise, and motivate the performance of others.
+• Ongoing skills development: Facilitate professional development opportunities that respond to employees’ needs, as identified during regular performance reviews, as well as the provider’s priorities.
+As goals and products change over time, consider what new skills employees need (e.g., data collection, customer service, product sales).
+Additionally, when promoting employees to a higher level of responsibility or managerial authority, consider the need for job-specific training that prepares them for the new position as well as leadership and/ or management training to improve the employee’s ability to guide, supervise, and motivate others.

 Pay particular attention to providing training opportunities for employees without bias.
 Check that training is equally available for all types of employees, regardless of gender, level (management/staff), location (HQ/branches), and other relevant employee characteristics.
-Ensure that any training opportunity that is provided to employees is accessible/inclusive to employees with disabilities, including through the provision of reasonable accommodations.
+Ensure that any training opportunity is accessible/inclusive to employees with disabilities, including through the provision of reasonable accommodations.

 Resources for 5.B.1